Search for extraterrestrial intelligence: MOP and Project Phoenix

 In 1978, the NASA SETI program had been heavily criticized by Senator William Proxmire, and funding for SETI research was removed from the NASA budget by Congress in 1981; however, funding was restored in 1982, after Carl Sagan talked with Proxmire and convinced him of the program's value.
 In 1992, the U.S. government funded an operational SETI program, in the form of the NASA Microwave Observing Program (MOP).
 MOP was planned as a long-term effort to conduct a general survey of the sky and also carry out targeted searches of 800 specific nearby stars.
 MOP was to be performed by radio antennas associated with the NASA Deep Space Network, as well as the 140 ft radio telescope of the National Radio Astronomy Observatory at Green Bank, West Virginia and the 1000 ft radio telescope at the Arecibo Observatory in Puerto Rico.
 The signals were to be analyzed by spectrum analyzers, each with a capacity of 15 million channels.
 These spectrum analyzers could be grouped together to obtain greater capacity.
 Those used in the targeted search had a bandwidth of 1 hertz per channel, while those used in the sky survey had a bandwidth of 30 hertz per channel.

-MOP drew the attention of the United States Congress, where the program was ridiculed and canceled one year after its start.
+MOP drew the attention of the United States Congress, where the program met opposition and canceled one year after its start.
 SETI advocates continued without government funding, and in 1995 the nonprofit SETI Institute of Mountain View, California resurrected the MOP program under the name of Project "Phoenix", backed by private sources of funding.
 In 2012 it cost around $2 million per year to maintain SETI research at the SETI Institute and around 10 times that to support different SETI activities globally.
 Project Phoenix, under the direction of Jill Tarter, was a continuation of the targeted search program from MOP and studied roughly 1,000 nearby Sun-like stars until approximately 2015.
 From 1995 through March 2004, Phoenix conducted observations at the 64 m Parkes radio telescope in Australia, the 140 ft radio telescope of the National Radio Astronomy Observatory in Green Bank, West Virginia, and the 1000 ft radio telescope at the Arecibo Observatory in Puerto Rico.
 The project observed the equivalent of 800 stars over the available channels in the frequency range from 1200 to 3000 MHz.
 The search was sensitive enough to pick up transmitters with 1 GW EIRP to a distance of about 200 light-years.